svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 ## Catalyst Analysis Tool

 Svandis will offer its users the opportunity to visualise the impact of a significant event on the price of a cryptocurrency asset.
 The objective is to identify “price influencing” events on a familiar tradingview chart for users to identify market opportunities.
 This could include any eventuality, e.g., an announcement or publication, partnership announcement, new tools, analysts’ and influencers’ mention or ranking update, change in legislation, legal prosecution, critical hirings, or potential mergers and acquisitions.
-There could be no previous indication of the event occuring at all, such as a black swan event.

 These events might not have an immediate effect on a company’s fundamentals, but short-term traders will be able to benefit from the analysis of these elements.
-This Svandis functionality will allow users to combine complementary data from multiple sources on a single chart.
-Catalysts can be grouped and investigated to determine their impact later on.
-The internal team and research community together will be responsible for having online users confirming the occurrence of machine learning detected events.
+This Svandis functionality will allow users to combine complementary data from multiple sources on a single chart, with the belief that the more flexible the UX the better.
+Catalysts can be grouped and investigated to determine their impact later on in historical reviews.
+The internal team and research community together will be responsible for having online users confirming the occurrence of machine learning and algorithm detected events.

 Catalyst analysis uses a combination of standard data collection, our flagged newsfeed, and changes in price to create a meaningful offering for the community.
 These catalysts are meant to be posted onto a historical chart to try and visualize the effect of an event and its related sentiment upon a cryptocurrency.